Edmund Giles Loder: Early life

 He was educated at Eton College, a private boarding school in Eton, Berkshire, and graduated from Trinity College, a constituent college of the University of Cambridge.
+When at Eton he competed in the 100 yards event at the AAC Championships, winning the silver medal at the 1869 AAC Championships.

 Career

 He served as a Justice of the Peace for Sussex and Northampshire.

 Loder was active as a plant collector, breeder and grower.
 He developed hybrid rhododendrons from crosses between R. fortunei and R. griffithianum.
 The plants were named the Loderi hybrids and group in his honour.
 Three, Loderi King George, Loderi Pink Diamond and Loder's White, have received the Award of Garden Merit from the Royal Horticultural Society.
 He developed the garden at his home at Leonardslee extensively.